Anmoldeep2002/Installing-Windows-Server-2016-OS/README.md

 <img src="https://i.imgur.com/AV5utKx.png" height="80%" width="80%" alt="Disk Sanitization Steps"/> </p>

-<p align="center">This is the first step in this project.
-I’ve installed the software called “ORACLE VIRTUALBOX” and this software will allow me to install and manage virtual devices on my laptop.
-Using this software will allow me to create a small network in which I will create a domain and that domain will include a server and some clients.
-I will also be able to use “Active Directory” to manage users and computers.</p>
+<p align="center">This is the first step of this project.
+I have installed the software ORACLE VIRTUALBOX, which allows me to install and manage virtual devices on my laptop.
+The use of this software allows me to create a small network where I create a domain that includes a server and some clients.</p>

 <br />